Select Page

 Rural Schools Panel: Challenges and Opportunities

-Rural schools face unique challenges, such as declining enrollment, limited resources, and faculty retention.
-This panel will explore strategies like consolidation options, referendum advocacy and community engagement.
-Participating districts will share how they overcame challenges to enhance educational opportunities and student achievement.
-Case studies from rural districts will be shared.
+Rural schools face unique challenges, such as declining enrollment, limited resources and faculty retention.
+Panelists shared case studies and described how they overcame challenges to enhance educational opportunities and student achievement.

 Moderator: Ben Niehaus, WASB Director of Member Services